- Opossums are the only marsupial found in North America, where they live in urban settings, woodlands, and open fields.

 - Opossums are nocturnal and omnivorous, taking advantage of any food source they come across.

-- Their diet consists of insects, small rodents, amphibians, fruits, berries, garbage, and even untended pet food.
+- Their diet consists of insects, small rodents, amphibians, fruits, berries, garbage and even pet food left outdoors.

 - Quite large, opossums grow around 16 inches (41 cm) long and weigh anywhere from 6–12 pounds (3–6 kg).